Minors and Options

 - You may also submit a portfolio or other materials to show your interests.

-- You must be registered in/accepted into one of the faculties and acceptable for registration or transfer into the other faculty.
+- You must be registered in one of the faculties and acceptable for registration or transfer into the other faculty.

 The BA/BASc Dual Degree Program is NOT OPEN to students with a previous degree.